EDITION 10 about OBOO,

 attention drawn to OBOO.

 13, OBOO requires safe building.
-It does not "exempt owner-builders from statewide codes such
+It does not exempt owner-builders from statewide plumbing and fire codes, nor regulations regarding smoke

 maintained in a sound structural condition to be safe, sanitary, and to